COGS108/Overview/COGS108-Syllabus.md

 ### Discussion section lab exercises

 Each week there will be a short, guided lab exercise to review material from lecture and give hands-on programming experience.
 These lab exercises will be released on the Wednesday BEFORE the corresponding lab section.
-Students will have a week to complete them, so they are due the Wednesday AFTER the corresponding lab section.
+Students will have ten (10) days to complete them, so they are due the Friday AFTER the corresponding lab section.
 There will be 8 discussion lab exercises.
 Each is worth 2 points.

 ---